-Store the PTO shaft on the stand provided, and locate the hydraulic hoses in the hose parking station positioned in the front sheet of the machine.
+Store the PTO shaft on the stand provided, and locate the hydraulic hoses in the hose parking station positioned at the front of the machine.

 Even when the machine is not running, certain components can be moved or rotated by hand, causing injury to fingers or hands due to trapping.
 Wherever possible secure components during storage to prevent accidental injuries.